 Insurance reinstatement.
-No Kansas resident activated for military service, spouse, or dependents who become eligible for a federal government sponsored health insurance program as a result of such activation may be denied reinstatement into the same individual coverage with the same health plan that such resident lapsed as a result of activation (KSA 48-296, since 2005).
+No Kansas resident activated for military service, spouse, or dependents who become eligible for a federal government sponsored health insurance program as a result of such activation may be denied reinstatement into the same individual coverage with the same health plan that such resident lapsed as a result of activation (KSA 48-292, since 2005).

 Insurance retention during deployment.
-No personal insurance issued to a Kansas resident on active military deployment outside of the United States, or the spouse or any dependent of such Kansas resident, shall be subject to cancellation, non-renewal, premium increase, or adverse tier placement for the term of the deployment based solely upon that Kansas resident's military deployment (KSA 48-296, since 2005).
+No personal insurance (e.g., vehicle or homeowners insurance) issued to a Kansas resident on active military deployment outside of the United States, or the spouse or any dependent of such Kansas resident, shall be subject to cancellation, non-renewal, premium increase, or adverse tier placement for the term of the deployment based solely upon that Kansas resident's military deployment (KSA 48-296, since 2005).